benchmark-solutions/methadone/README.markdown

 5. Buckle your seatbelts (because a high performance sportscar is an appropriate metaphor for the loadtime speedup your application will experience)

+### Bootstrap ###

+Though it is currently larger & slower than the pure-js version, ongoing & future feature development will occur only on the self-hosted code, though the API for this version may change drastically before it replaces the pure-js version.
+If you would like to experiment with it, you can compile Methadone.js with the following command:

+    node src_node/compile.js src_meth

+You can then use the resultant methadone.js to run the compilation
+again:

+    cp methadone.js extras/methadone.js
+    node src_node/compile.js src_meth

+Note that the compiler currently will not work correctly on most applications, as it only recognizes a restricted subset of Methadone.js necessary for self-hosting